Are Katanas Legal in Australia? Complete Sword Laws Guide by State (2026)

 - Store on a proper katana stand or wall mount out of reach of children

-- In Victoria, secure storage is a legal requirement
+- In Victoria, secure storage is a condition of your approval or exemption

 Transporting Your Katana